 Koalas breed once a year between December and March and after a 35 day gestation period they will give birth to one joey (twins are very rare).

 At birth the joey is very small, about the size of a large jelly bean, and weighs between 0.4 and 1g (.015 to .035 ounces).
 When the joey is born they can’t see or hear but they are quite strong.

 They will crawl from the birth canal over their mothers fur and into the downward facing pouch where they will attach themselves to one of the two teats in there.
 The mother holds the baby in the pouch by tightening the muscles at the top of the pouch so the joey will not fall out.
 The joey will stay in the pouch for the next six months drinking its mothers milk, and during this time they will grow ears, eyes and fur.

 After six months the joey will start to venture out of the pouch although it may climb back in from time to time to sleep or hide.
 At this time they also starting eating “pap” which the mother produces, it is high in micro-organisms and helps to get the joeys stomach ready to be able to digest eucalyptus leaves.

-The joey will stay with their mother for about another six months usually riding on her back before they become independent at about 12 months of age.
+The joey will stay with its mother for another six months usually riding on her back before they become independent at about 12 months of age.

 Koalas are mostly nocturnal and spend most of their day sleeping, usually about 18 – 20 hours.
 They spend most of their time sleeping in a fork of a tree.
 When they want to move between trees they will do it either by leaping from tree to tree or by walking on the ground for longer distances.
-When they are on the ground they are quite slow moving so are in danger of predators, like dogs, dingoes or foxes.
+When they are on the ground they are quite slow moving.

 Koalas are very territorial and live within breeding groups, each koala in the group has its own home trees in a range.
 The size of each koalas range depends on its sex, age and position within the group, koalas usually only visit each others home trees to breed.